 - Other relevant activities

-It is extremely important to note that every student, regardless of being in mainstream or the Selective Stream, is provided with the opportunity of meeting the NESA syllabus outcomes through quality teaching and learning programs, and pedagogy focusing on 21st century skills.
+It is extremely important to note that every student, regardless of being in mainstream or the Selective Stream, is provided with the opportunity to meet the NESA syllabus outcomes through quality teaching and learning programs, and pedagogy focusing on 21st century skills.

 Can students move in and out of the Selective Stream?

 Yes, students can move in and out of the Selective Stream.
-The Selective Stream is designed to be a flexible class, meaning, students can be added in, providing the class number is manageable, and removed, if students do not maintain positive results in the selection factors listed above.
+The Selective Stream is designed to be a flexible class, meaning students can be added in (providing the class number is manageable) and removed, if students do not maintain positive results in the selection factors listed in the diagram above.
 Students who are underperforming or demonstrate poor academic motivation will be warned and may be removed from the Selective Stream at any time of the year.
 In the instance where a student is removed from the Selective Stream, a space opens for another candidate who has been placed on the waiting list.
 It is important to note that the Selective Stream class will be the same class across all subjects and student performance is monitored across all subjects.

 Who can apply?

 Applicants must be students who demonstrate that they are committed to learning and their commitment is reflected in their current grades and positive approach to learning.

 Current high achieving Year 6 students enrolling at St. Narsai Assyrian Christian College to begin Year 7 in 2022 are invited to apply.
 As of 2021, we are accepting a select group of students into the Selective Stream for Year 7.
 This means that students and parents need to apply while the candidate is in Year 6.